avdohusic/blog/README.md

 # Blog
-Building a Simple CRUD Blog with Angular and .NET Core
+Simple CRUD Blog with Angular and .NET Core

 ## About project
 The purpose of this project is to develop a simple blog application that utilizes a database for storing blog posts.